-- A. The Historic District Commission shall conduct a public hearing on all applications. - B. Written notice of the hearing date shall be given to the abutting property owners and the general public as required by law. - C. The Commission shall issue a Certificate of Approval or Notice of Disapproval within 10 days of the hearing date unless the applicant shall agree to an extension in writing. - D. Failure to render a decision within the time specified shall be deemed to constitute approval by the Commission.
+- C. The Commission shall issue a Certificate of Approval or Notice of Disapproval within 10 days of the hearing date unless the applicant shall agree to an extension in writing. - D. Failure to render a decision within the time specified shall be deemed to constitute approval by the Commission.

-13.6 REVIEW CRITERIA
+13.6 Review Criteria